What Is Financial Spread Betting Leverage and Margin?

 Below are some of the main advantages of leveraging your account in spread betting:

-• Increased buying power – With a leveraged position or bet in the market you stand to make a lot more money than you typically would with your standard account.
+• Increased buying power – With a leveraged position in the financial market (such as forex or stocks) you stand to make a lot more money than you typically would with your standard account.
 It is not uncommon to see traders profit up to $5000 in one single trading day with an account size of $800.

 • Great flexibility – Another factor that is often overlooked is the flexibility that credit gives you when speculating.
 You can spread out the margin capital in your account to trade several positions at the same time which can be used to execute several spread betting strategies at once with the same initial stake.